The Hottest Neptunes Orbit Metal-Rich Stars: Sample Selection

-To test the ``same size'' theory, we compared the Neptune desert sample to planets with the same masses in the newly-detected Neptune ridge ($3.2$ d $< P < 5.7$~d) and Neptune savanna ($5.7$~d~$<P<100$~d), using the orbital period boundaries from \citet{Castro-Gonzalez2024}.
-To test the ``bottom-up'' theory, we compared the desert sample to the population of small planets ($M_p<$ 10 $M_\Earth$), considering subsamples of hot planets ($P < 3.2$~d) and a broader population of warm planets ($P < 100$~d).
-Finally, to test the ``top-down'' theory, we compared the desert sample to hot Jupiters (100 $M_\Earth<M_p<$ 13.6 $M_\mathrm{J}$, $P < 10$~d).
+To test the ``same size'' theory, we compared the Neptune desert sample to planets with the same masses in the newly-detected Neptune savanna \citep{Bourrier2023} and ridge \citep{Castro-Gonzalez2024}.
+We used the orbital period boundaries from \citep{Castro-Gonzalez2024}: $3.2$ d $< P < 5.7$~d for the ridge and $5.7$~d~$<P<100$~d for the savanna.
+To test the ``bottom up'' theory, we compared the desert sample to the population of small planets ($M_p<$ 10 $M_\Earth$), considering subsamples of hot planets ($P < 3.2$~d) and a broader population of warm planets ($P < 100$~d).
+Finally, to test the ``top down'' theory, we compared the desert sample to hot Jupiters (100 $M_\Earth<M_p<$ 13.6 $M_\mathrm{J}$, $P < 10$~d).
 These comparison samples are all shown in Figure~\ref{desertfig}.

 We then collected host star metallicities for each of these samples.
 The metallicities reported by the NASA Exoplanet Archive are from individual planet discovery papers, and are quite heterogeneous in provenance.
 We therefore decided to use a homogeneous metallicity catalog for our study.
-Like \citet{Yee2023}, we used the catalog of \textsf{GSP-Spec} metallicities reported by {\it Gaia} Data Release 3 \citep[DR3;][]{GaiaCollaboration2016, GaiaCollaboration2023}, which were homogeneously determined using data from the {\it Gaia} Radial Velocity Spectrometer \citep[$R\sim11,500$; ][]{Cropper2018}.
+Like \citet{Yee2023}, we used the catalog of \textsf{GSP-Spec} metallicities reported by Gaia Data Release 3 \citep[DR3;][]{GaiaCollaboration2016, GaiaCollaboration2023}, which were homogeneously determined using data from the Gaia Radial Velocity Spectrometer \citep[$R\sim11,500$; ][]{Cropper2018}.
 We only used \textsf{GSP-Spec} metallicities with $<$0.1~dex uncertainties; the average metallicity uncertainty for stars in our sample is $\sim$0.02~dex.
-We also applied the color-dependent calibration determined by \citet{Yee2023} to de-bias the metallicities.
+We also applied the color-dependent calibration determined by \citet{Yee2023} to debias the metallicities.
 Throughout this work we used the stellar mean metallicity [M/H] rather than the iron abundance [Fe/H], as [M/H] is both the base quantity reported by \textsf{GSP-Spec} \citep{Recio-Blanco2023}, and also the quantity calibrated by \citet{Yee2023}.
-All points in Figure~\ref{desertfig} are colored by the de-biased {\it Gaia} metallicities.
+All points in Figure~\ref{desertfig} are colored by the debiased Gaia metallicities.

-\section{The Hottest Neptunes Orbit Metal-Rich Stars}
+\section{The Hottest Neptunes Orbit Metal-rich Stars}

 Figure~\ref{desertfig} visually demonstrates that all planets in our Neptune desert sample orbit stars that are more metal-rich than the Sun.